 In 2013, OVRDC became one of five Regional Transportation Planning Organizations (RTPOs) under the Ohio Department of Transportation (ODOT).
 As an RTPO, OVRDC has begun to plan a robust regional transportation system for eleven rural southern Ohio counties.
 The RTPO service area includes the counties of Adams, Brown, Fayette, Gallia, Highland, Jackson, Lawrence (rural area), Pike, Ross, Scioto and Vinton.
 We work on a wide range of projects, including data collection and analysis, project planning, grant writing, and project funding research.
-Please review the current FY work program under ‘Resources’ below to see current projects and program structure.
-To read our 2040 Long Range Transportation Plan see the links below.
-For project funding opportunities check out our Funding page.
+To see current projects and program structure, review the current fiscal year (FY) work program under the RTPO Program Resources links at the bottom of the page.

 2045 Comprehensive Transportation Draft Plan - Public Feedback Requested

 We are now in the process of updating our existing plan to the 2045 Comprehensive Transportation Plan.
 Click here to review the Draft 2045 Comprehensive Transportation Draft Plan, and then please come back to this page and provide feedback using the survey form below.
 The public comment period will remain open until May 14, 2021.

 Your involvement and feedback will help ensure the plan is a comprehensive reflection of community and neighborhood needs to be addressed.
 Thank you!

 OVRDC 2040 Long Range Transportation Plan